2025 Nepalese Gen Z protests: Digital coordination

-Shaswot Lamichhane, who established the Discord server and served as a channel moderator, was a recent graduate with a background in science and technology.
-He played a pivotal role in the technical coordination that underpinned these exercises in digital democracy, explaining that the discussions were meant to simulate a "mini-election".
-Supporters of the process were seen by Al Jazeera English as viewing the online process as "a revolutionary counter to the traditional practice of politicians choosing leaders behind closed doors, which had displayed little transparency."
+Supporters of the process were seen by Al Jazeera English as viewing the online process as "a revolutionary counter to the traditional practice of politicians choosing leaders behind closed doors, which had displayed little transparency".

-Sudan Gurung, founder of the youth organization Hami Nepal and widely regarded as one of the central figures of the 2025 Gen Z protests, emerged as a leading voice advocating for transparency and digital democracy.
-Gurung coordinated online discussions through Discord and served as a liaison between protest organizers and the Nepali Army during the transition period that followed Prime Minister K. P. Sharma Oli's resignation.
+Sudan Gurung, founder of the youth organization Hami Nepal coordinated online discussions through Discord and served as a liaison between protest organizers and the Nepali Army during the transition period that followed Prime Minister K. P. Sharma Oli's resignation.